-For many years cyber related and undercover research have been central to Terre des Hommes' Sweetie and Watch programmes.
-After thorough analysis the conclusion has been drawn that this type of activity is not fitting the mission of Terre des Hommes, and has been conflicting with its ethical standards and codes of conduct.
-Our focus within these programs was on detecting abusers and therefore too little on protecting the (eventual) victims.
+For many years, cyber related and undercover research have been central to Terre des Hommes' Sweetie and Watch programmes.
+After thorough analysis, we have come to the conclusion that this type of activity does not align with Terre des Hommes' mission, and has been conflicting with the organization's ethical standards and codes of conduct.
+Our focus within these programs was on detecting abusers instead of protecting the (eventual) victims.

-Therefore the decision is made to stop the activities related to cyber and undercover research.
+Therefore, the decision has been made made to stop the activities related to cyber and undercover research.

-Terre des Hommes will continue it's fight for the protection of children, for the issues around online sexual exploitation of children and the issue around traveling sexoffenders but this will be done in other ways.
+Terre des Hommes will continue to fight for the protection of children; against online sexual exploitation of children and its implications; and the issues around traveling sex offenders, but this will be done in other ways.
 Terre des Hommes will continue to protect vulnerable children.
 Furthermore Terre des Hommes will raise awareness as well as build knowledge and capacities of the formal institutions responsible for child protection, tracking of perpetrators and law enforcement.